MaurGi/JUMP/README.md

 * [Client-Server communication](#client-server-communication)

 #### Two Players networking
-JUMP automates building [Photon] rooms with two players, easy.
+JUMP automates building Photon game rooms, easy.

-*Note:* While it can be extended to support more than two players, the support for UI flow is only for the two players scenario
+*Note:* While it supports more than two players, we tested JUMP with the two players scenario

 #### Basic Matchmaking
-JUMP supports a single [Photon Lobby] with [Random Matchmaking](https://doc.photonengine.com/en/realtime/current/reference/matchmaking-and-lobby).
+JUMP uses Photon [Random Matchmaking](https://doc.photonengine.com/en/realtime/current/reference/matchmaking-and-lobby) without the use of the Photon Lobby making the UI and the object model much simpler to use compared to the use of the Lobby.

 #### Streamlined UI flow
 JUMP supports up to five different Unity scenes:
 * Connection
 * Home Page (Master)
-* Matchmaking Lobby
 * [Room] Waiting for players
 * [Room] Playing the game